 Christianity has strayed at times over the centuries from the message of Jesus and the Good News, and we seem to be in another valley of deceit again.
 The church appears to be more concerned with searching out heretics than in serving, and the poor and disenfranchised are left to rot.
 Sure, we still do lots of good mission work and help in times of disasters, but so do the so-called heathens.
 We are divided not so much by theology as by a division of worldviews.
 Openness versus fear; love versus hostility; abundance versus scarcity.
 How can the Holy Spirit move in the chaos of such division?

-In the most basic terms, the isn’t about who is right and who is wrong.
+In the most basic terms, this isn’t about who is right and who is wrong.
 Everyone thinks God is on his or her side.
 But how do we know what he wants?
 Yes, the Bible is a good guide, but too often it is merely used as a weapon.
 It is not a question of different interpretations; it is a matter of priorities.

 The radical right has adopted two social issues: abortion and homosexuality as the litmus tests of religious righteousness.
 Nothing else seems to matter to them.
 Strange that Jesus never talked about either of them so are they just the sins of the 21st Century?
 Perhaps the objective was simply to create more divisiveness as a means to win elections?
 Pick a hot button issue and get elected or have some convenient bogeyman to preach against.
 Who are we to judge their motivation?
 The question is how can we reach across that chasm?
 How can we engage the power of the Holy Spirit to meet such a challenge?
 That is the issue of our times.